GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 #### Without an alternative to third-party cookies

-Without an alternative to third-party cookies such as the Event Conversion Measurement API, conversions can't be attributed: if `adtech.example` is present on both the publisher's and advertiser's site, it may access click-time or conversion-time data but it can't link them at all.
+Without an alternative to third-party cookies such as the Attribution Reporting API, conversions can't be attributed: if `adtech.example` is present on both the publisher's and advertiser's site, it may access click-time or conversion-time data but it can't link them at all.

 In this case, user privacy is preserved but advertisers can't optimize their ad spend.
-This is why an alternative like the Event Conversion Measurement API is needed.
+This is why an alternative like the Attribution Reporting API is needed.

 ### Noising of conversion data